• Jobs

 Include work experience

-Work experience in the nursing field is an important section.
-Be sure to list the name and location of the hospital or other healthcare facility you previously worked, for how long you worked there, and the job position.
+It’s pretty simple!
+Just be sure to list the name and location of the hospital or other healthcare facility you previously worked, for how long you worked there, and the job position.

 Also, briefly mention the responsibilities, experience, and skills you have gained while working with the company.